After the Book Dash

 Joining the ongoing efforts#

 With every new effort initiated by our members, we gain new insights to improve our global outreach.
-These efforts often start in our GitHub issue section.
-These are good places to begin new discussions by creating a new issue or join the ongoing discussion by commenting on the issue.
+These efforts often start in our GitHub issues section.
+These are good places to begin new discussions by creating a new issue or join the ongoing discussion by commenting on an issue.
 If our contributors want to start to get to know the project or want to return after a long break, they can begin with our good first issues.
 If they have a new idea that they would like to add to the project as a new section in an existing chapter, or as a whole new chapter, they can start by creating a new issue.

 Attend our online Collaboration Cafe and coworking calls#

 Our online Collaboration Cafes take place every 1st Wednesdays and 3rd Wednesdays on each month.
 These calls are 2 hour long co-working spaces for the The Turing Way community.
 Everyone interested in learning from or developing this project can join us for any duration possible for them.
 At these calls, you can work on ideas for a new contribution or enhancement of existing content in the project.